tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/1/LessonPlan.md

 * Next, we add the number of tokens being purchased to the token balance of the `msg.sender` by changing the value in the `balances mapping`.

-* Finally, we transfer the Ether to ourselves via the `owner.transfer(msg.value)` call.
+* Finally, we transfer the ether to ourselves via the `owner.transfer(msg.value)` call.

-* Now, when users send Ether to this function, they will be given tokens based on the exchange rate, and the Ether will be sent to the ArcadeToken owner.
+* Now, when users send ether to this function, they will be given tokens based on the exchange rate, and the ether will be sent to the ArcadeToken owner.

-* Once the users have tokens, they can call the `transfer` function to send them back and forth, or to pay for Arcade games!
+* Once the users have tokens, they can call the `transfer` function to send them back and forth, or to pay for arcade games!

 Explain to the class that we'll need some way to create tokens out of thin air when we absolutely need to.
 To do this, we'll add a `mint` function: